How to Set Up Google Analytics Integration with Eventzilla

 Section Details

-Handling value changes Send a full snapshot of the order at each step (updated order_value, discount, taxes, etc.)
+Handling value changes Send a full snapshot of the order at each step (updated order_value , discount , tax , etc.).

 Repeat attributes Include all context attributes in every event.
-GA4 does not persist attributes across events automatically.
+GA4 does not persist attributes automatically.

-Arrays Always send tickets[] , addons[] , and sessions[] arrays — even if they’re empty until populated.
+Arrays Always send tickets[] , addons[] , and sessions[] arrays — even if empty until populated.

 When to include

-For all subsequent registration steps → send the full context (event + order + arrays).
+All registration steps: Send the full context (event + order + arrays).

 Viewing Data in Google Analytics

-3. Use the event parameters (like order_value , tickets_count , attr_source ) for building reports or conversion funnels.
+4. Use event parameters (e.g., order_value , tickets_count , attr_source ) for building reports, funnels, and user journey insights.

 You can combine Eventzilla data with your website analytics by using consistent UTM parameters